 How Gua Sha Works

 A light oil or balm is applied to the skin, and a smooth tool—often made of jade, horn, or stainless steel—is gently pressed and stroked in one direction over specific areas.
+This action briefly increases local circulation and draws stagnant fluid from the tissues toward the surface, where the body can more easily clear it.

 Clients often describe a sense of warmth, release, or ease through the treated area.
 The visible redness fades within several days and is a normal, temporary response.